-In this article, I will share with you how to prepare and pass the Microsoft Sentinel Ninja Training.
+In this article, we will share with you how to prepare and pass the Microsoft Sentinel Ninja Training.

 Microsoft Sentinel is a cloud-native Security Information Event Management (SIEM) and Security Orchestration Automated Response (SOAR) solution.
 Microsoft Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.